-The Learning Maturity Model for Digital Education Competence has been created as part of the first phase of the EdDiCo project.
-The aim is to create an organisational paradigm for digital education training content.
+The Learning Maturity Model for Digital Education Competence has been created to create an organisational paradigm for digital education training content.

-The model serves as the foundation for EdDiCo's central output: a learning directory with more than 500 quality-reviewed digital learning opportunities (e.g., MOOCs or other OER).
-The learning opportunities are matched according to specific competence subsets and progression levels and will be suggested to educators through a self-assessment tool.
+This model serves as the foundation for EdDiCo's central outputs: a learning directory with more than 500 quality-reviewed free digital learning opportunities, preferably published under an open license (e.g., MOOCs or interactive videos).
+These learning opportunities are described according to specific competence subsets and progression levels included in the model.
+They will be suggested to educators to further develop their competences according to their digital competence levels measured by using the self-assessment tool created in the third phase of the project.